jocoos-public/dev-book/_posts/App_API_Documentation/2023-10-16-Member-VideoRoom-API.md

 ---

   * Executes an RTMP broadcast termination for VideoRoom (only available for VideoRoom with type = `BROADCAST_RTMP`).
-  * Note that ending the broadcast is not allowed if RTMP Ingest is currently in progress.
-RTMP Ingest of the StreamKey mapped to the VideoRoom must be stopped first.
+  * Execution is allowed when videoRoomState = `LIVE`, which is currently broadcasting in the VideoRoom, or `LIVE_INACTIVE`, when the VideoRoom is not currently broadcasting.
   * Change the VideoRoom's videoRoomState = `ENDED` and the StreamKey's state = `INACTIVE`, and delete the VideoRoom information stored in the StreamKey.

 ```